Vitamin D Foods: Delicious Recipes to Boost Your Health

 Processing Losses

 Given that vitamin D is synthesised from sunlight, it’s ironic that vitamin D in food is unstable in the presence of light.
 It is also relatively unstable when exposed to more acidic conditions.
-Vitamin D is moderately heat stable, with around 39-45% retained during the cooking process.
+Vitamin D is moderately heat stable, with around 39-45% retained during cooking.

 How Can I Calculate if I am Getting Enough Vitamin D?